|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: Bukittinggi and the Minangkabau Culture

-We travel into the Minangkabau countryside and visit a Minangkabau cultural village in nearby Padang Panjang in order to gain insight into this interesting - and ancient - matrilineal society.
+We travel into the Minangkabau countryside and visit a Minangkabau cultural village in nearby Padang Panjang in order to gain insight into this interesting, and ancient, matrilineal society.
+We will also visit Pacu Jawi, where if we are lucky, we can see the locals enjoy a 400-year-old tradition in the area of bull racing.

-Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels, to Padang
+Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels

-Day 13: Fly to Jakarta, drive to Anyer
+Day 14: Fly to Jakarta, Drive to Anyer

 From here we fly to Jakarta, Java as we temporarily leave Sumatra, returning the next day.
-We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside lodge in Carita.
+We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside hotel in Anyer.

-Day 14: Speedboat to Krakatoa, hike to viewpoint, drive to Lampung
+Day 15: Speedboat to Krakatoa, Hike to Viewpoint, Drive to Lampung

 We set out by speed boat, crossing the Sunda Strait to the remote, but fabled, volcano of Krakatoa and Anak ("child of") Krakatoa.
-Perhaps the single greatest destructive force in modern history happened in 1883 when Krakatoa exploded, creating massive tsunamis and changing the earths climate for several years.
+Perhaps the single greatest destructive force in modern history happened in 1883 when Krakatoa exploded, creating massive tsunamis and changing the Earth's climate for several years.
 Today only a part of the steep rim or wall of the original caldera remains.
 Close to the original caldera remnants is the volcanic island of Anak Krakatoa.
 The island first emerged from the ocean in 1927.
 The lower portion of the island is already lush with tropical plants which supports the wildlife that live there.
-We hike up the island, where the landscape changes from lush and tropical to a harsh, rocky, volcanic landscape.
-From our viewpoint we can see what remains of Krakatoa, which looks like a vertical green wall.
-Turning around we see the top of Anak Krakatoa, still active and often spewing smoke.

 After a relaxing morning, we depart for Way Kambas National Park.
 The night is full of mystery and intrigue.
 The sounds of the jungle can be overwhelming and captivating.
 A myriad of birds, insects and animals create a beautiful wild symphony!
 We are also on the lookout for wildlife and birds as the jungle is very much alive.

-Today, enjoy a river excursion in search of wildlife.
-While tigers and rhino are only spotted on rare occasion, the elephant, gibbons, macaques and over 400 recorded bird species, including the endemic white winged duck, can be seen along the river from a park boat.
+Today, enjoy a morning jeep safari in search of wildlife.
+While tigers and rhinos are only spotted on rare occasion, the elephant, gibbons, macaques and over 400 recorded bird species, including the endemic white winged duck, can be seen along the river from a park boat.
 We return to our lodge for lunch and to relax during the heat of midday.
-In the late afternoon, we can enjoy our final safari in search of wildlife.
-We also enjoy a local cooking class.
+In the late afternoon, we return to Lampung.

 Day 19: To Jakarta